What is Ethereum? Complete Guide 2026 for Beginners

 Institutional Adoption

-- Ethereum ETF: approved in USA in 2024, facilitating institutional access
+- Ethereum ETFs: approved in the USA in 2024, facilitating institutional access

 - Companies: JPMorgan, Visa, PayPal use Ethereum